 Weather in Switzerland in December

 December in Switzerland is very much winter.
-Temperatures slump and can drop below zero pretty easily across the country – especially at night time.
+Temperatures slump and can drop below zero easily across the country – especially at night.
 They also never really get past 5°C, either.
 There are a lot of cloudy days, a lot of rainy days, not a whole lot of sunshine, and even some snow starts falling in mountainous places.

 Festivals in Switzerland